East Riding Health and Care Committee

 Bridlington Place Based Programme

 Bridlington has a registered GP population of over 41,000 patients.
 Although the East Riding of Yorkshire overall has relatively good health outcomes, there remain pockets of deprivation and some of these are most densely concentrated in the Bridlington area.
-The programme will develop an overarching strategy for Bridlington.
-Although still to be determined fully, components (workstreams) for consideration could include:
+The programme is developing a partnership approach to improving health outcomes in Bridlington with the following workstreams:

 Inclusion Groups

-Inclusion health is an umbrella term used to describe people who are socially excluded, who typically experience multiple overlapping risk factors for poor health, such as poverty, violence and complex trauma, currently experiencing or at risk of homelessness, forced migrants and refugees and those with substance and alcohol misuse difficulties.
-This programme will progress the following workstreams with the overarching aim of improving access to and experience of services within the East Riding for inclusion groups. :
+Inclusion health is an umbrella term used to describe people who are socially excluded, who typically experience multiple overlapping risk factors for poor health, such as poverty, violence and complex trauma, currently experiencing or at risk of homelessness, vulnerable migrants and refugees and those with substance and alcohol misuse difficulties.
+This programme is progressing the following workstreams with the overarching aim of improving access to and experience of services within the East Riding for inclusion groups:

 Integrated Neighbourhood Teams

-The four Integrated Neighbourhood teams in the East Riding are for operational practitioners to come together and work seamlessly, sharing information, providing advice and support.
-To support any individual, cohort or community that is causing concern through an early intervention and proactive care approach.
+Integrated Neighbourhood teams have been established in five areas of the East Riding, with the ambition of full East Riding coverage by March 2025.
+They enable operational practitioners to come together and work seamlessly, sharing information, providing advice and support.
+Practitioners collectively support any individual, cohort or community that is causing concern through an early intervention and proactive care approach.